Health literacy: Role of libraries

-Libraries have increasingly recognized that they can play a role in health literacy since the 2000s, influenced by the Medical Library Association.
-Library initiatives have included running education programs, fostering partnerships with health organizations, and using outreach efforts.
-Pan American Health Organization contributed greatly through their libraries network.
-Various medical library associations have made an effort to introduce health literacy programs by attempting to define the concept to include the librarian's role as including a set of abilities needed to recognize a health information need, identify likely information sources and use them to retrieve relevant information, and assess the quality of the information and its applicability to a specific health situation.
-The Network of the National Library of Medicine (NNLM) twice yearly hosts the #citeNLM Wikipedia Edit-a-thon initiative to "improve the credibility and content of medical and health-related articles on Wikipedia by adding citations and information from National Library of Medicine (NLM) sources."
+Various medical libraries have made an effort to introduce health literacy programs by attempting to define the concept to include the librarian's role as including a set of abilities needed to recognize a health information need, identify likely information sources and use them to retrieve relevant information, and assess the quality of the information and its applicability to a specific health situation.

 Alternative approaches

-A study published in the American Journal of Obstetrics and Gynecology in 2018 suggested an alternative method of addressing health literacy.
+A study published in the American Journal of Obstetrics and Gynecology in 2018 suggested an alternative method of addressing health knowledge deficits due to low health literacy.
 This alternative method is the use of "culturally-related/accepted" music and singing amongst low-literacy populations.
-In the example of this study, the music was shown to increase health literacy with regards to maternal health, and more specifically, antenatal care.
+In the example of this study, the music with locally written song lyrics of health messages was shown to increase maternal health knowledge, and more specifically, antenatal care.